 Maryland has completed forest management plans and assessments in the past decade.
 The first Maryland State Forest Plan Assessment and Strategy came out in 2010, and an updated Strategy was published in 2015.
-All Marvland's 11 State Forests have of management plans with the major State Forests' plans being updated on a regular basis.
+All of Maryland's 11 State Forests have management plans with the major State Forests' plans being updated on a regular basis.

 While Maryland does not have any national forests, it does have some federal land that is forested and requires management plans.
 The National Park Service (NPS) runs several sites in Maryland, like the C&O Canal National Historic Park and Catoctin Mountain Park.
 Both of these areas and other lands managed by NPS have management plans that can be found on the National Park Service's Website.
 Maryland is also home to five National Wildlife Refuges: Susquehanna, Patuxent, Eastern Neck, Blackwater, and Martin.
-Each of the National Wildlife Refuges has a Comprehensive Conservation Plan, which can be found on the U.S. Fish and Wildlife Service's website.
+Each of the National Wildlife Refuges has а Comprehensive Conservation Plan, which can be found on the U.S. Fish and Wildlife Service's website.

 Many of Maryland's private woodland owners also have forest management plans.
-According to the 2013 National Woodland Owner Survey, about 41% of private woodland owners in Maryland have a management plan.
+According to the 2018 National Woodland Owner Survey, about 37% of private woodland owners in Maryland have a management plan.
 This becomes more likely the more forested a property is.
-Approximately 52% of private landowners whose property is more than 75% forested have a forest management plant, compared to only 17% of landowners whose property is less than 25% forested (figure 20).
+According to data from the 2013 NWOS , approximately 52% of private landowners whose property is more than 75% forested have a forest management plant, compared to only 17% of landowners whose property is less than 25% forested (figure 21).